nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 - Talk to mission
 	- I want to talk to you about your brother.
 	- Don't worry Mission - we'll get him back.
-- Talk to Greeta -> contoir -> NOT NOW ?
 - Exit
 	- **Is this about Czerka wanting the Sand People chieftain killed?**
 	- **The Czerka said that the Sand People attacked first.**